How to Choose a Veterinarian

 7. “Does it work with my budget?”

 Cost should not be the determining factor of which vet you choose, because a clinic with cheaper prices might indicate lower quality service.
 When we adopt pets, we should be prepared for unexpected (and sometimes hefty) medical expenses.
 It’s smarter to select a vet based on their expertise, the range of services available, and the condition of the clinic.
-If cost is very important to you, try comparing rates of clinics in different neighbourhoods.
-Sometimes a vet who is located in a swanky area will charge significantly more than a vet in a middle-class neighbourhood, but this doesn’t necessarily mean their services are superior.

 8. “Does the clinic offer any extraneous services my cat might need?”